+Cross grazing benefits.
 The practice of cross or mixed grazing is often suggested as a useful strategy to manage intestinal parasite infestation, but until recently, evidence of its efficacy was limited.
-A French team has provided the first evidence of the benefits of mixed grazing with cattle as an alternative to control strongyle
+A French team has provided the first evidence of the benefits of mixed grazing with cattle as an alternative

+Worm control.
 Postdoctoral research fellow at the University of Queensland, Dr Anne Beasley, explains the importance of sustainable worm control and why we must no longer rely on the old-school interval treatment regime.
 This article provides all the basics on parasite biology and the drugs available for treatment.
-This knowledge will empower
+This knowledge

 Finding lumps, bumps and swellings on the skin of horses is a very common problem for owners.
 In this article, veterinarian Dr Rachel Kent sorts the harmless lumps from the nasty bumps to help you identify ones that may require veterinary treatment, versus those which may be left alone.
 Where